appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 - Select the AMI.

-- We will use `t2.xlarge` instance type since it meets the minimum requirements.
+- We will use the `t2.xlarge` instance type since it meets the minimum requirements.

-  - For details you can head to the [Hardware Requirements](../docker.md#hardware-requirements) section.
+  - For details, you can head to the [Hardware Requirements](../docker.md#hardware-requirements) section.

-- Select an existing Key pair or click on "Create new key pair" button if you don't have any on the AWS console.
+- Select an existing key pair or click on the "Create new key pair" button if you don't have any on the AWS console.

 - For the network settings: